 Holiday Concert: “A Holiday Celebration” — December 2018

 The marvelous acoustics of St. Mark’s Lutheran Church provided a wonderful setting for several choral selections from Vivaldi’s Magnificat, accompanied by a string ensemble, at our 2018 Holiday Celebrationconcert.
 The Chorale performed a variety of traditional holiday selections including pieces by J.S.
 Bach and Morten Lauridsen; the French carol,Masters In This Hall, along with several other well known festive carols, finishing with our popular audience sing-along, and Christmas in Three Quarter Time.

 The fine acoustics of St. Mark’s provided the perfect atmosphere for an evening of masterworks in “Cathedral Classics.”
-In a program that stretched across three centuries—from Henry Purcell to Maurice Duruflé—and also included Bach, Brahms, Mendelssohn and others, the Chorale performed choral pieces created for cathedral settings.
-We were also joined by the young singers of the NVCCAnnandale Chorale.
+In a program that stretched across three centuries—from Henry Purcell to Maurice Duruflé—to selections from Bach, Brahms, Mendelssohn and others, the Chorale performed classic choral pieces created for cathedral settings.
+We were also joined by the young singers of the NVCCAnnandale Chorale again, for this concert.

-A Commemoration of All Saints Day, featuring: Dan Forrest’s Requiem for the Living and Douglas McCullough’s Holocaust Cantata.
+This special concert at St. Mark’s Lutheran Church featured a variety of music that included Dan Forrest’s Requiem for the Living, and Douglas McCullough’s Holocaust Cantata.

-The Chorale presented the hauntingly beautiful, Requiem for the Living by Dan Forrest at St. Mark’s Lutheran Church , accompanied by organ and chamber ensemble.
-“We Remember Them” from Donald McCullough’s Holocaust Cantata was also featured, along with spirituals and other choral selections to commemorate All Saints’ Day.
+The Chorale presented the hauntingly beautiful, Requiem for the Living, accompanied by organ and chamber ensemble; and “We Remember Them” from Donald McCullough’s Holocaust Cantata, along with spirituals and other choral selections.